Quansight-Labs/cf-infra-docs/docs/fundamentals/life-cycle.md

 The default label is `main`.
 When a new label is added, the package is also visible in the subchannel `<channel>/label/<label>`.
 For example, a package uploaded to conda-forge and labeled as `test` and `main` will be available in the `conda-forge` channel, but also in the `conda-forge/label/test` subchannel.

-As part of the CDN-driven metadata patching, packages labeled as `broken` are not included in the final repodata index.
-However, they are still available via direct URL access.
-This allows organizations to retire packages from normal, solver-driven installs without compromising the reproducibility offered by lockfiles.

 ## The life cycle on conda-forge